'It sucks': New gear stolen from dragon boat club

 “We’re right in the middle of training.
 We just finished nationals a month ago.
 We’ve got the largest contingent going to Italy and Dragon Flyers is a portion of that.”

-Another lot of stolen gear was owned by a team member who has made it into the New Zealand team, the NZ Black Dragons.
+A team member who has made it into the New Zealand team, the NZ Black Dragons, also had gear stolen.

 “In the gear that was stolen, there was a specific paddle for the Black Dragons.
 So for her to get that opportunity to be a Black Dragon and then have gear stolen, it sucks.”